 Rep. Julie Casimiro (D-Dist.
-31, North Kingstown, Exeter) was elected to the House of Representatives on November 8, 2016.
-She is a member of the House Committee on Health, Education, and Welfare and the House Committee on Veterans’ Affairs.
+31, North Kingstown, Exeter) was first elected to the House of Representatives in November 2016.
+She was named a Deputy Majority Leader in January 2019.
+Representative Casimiro is the first vice chair of the House Committee on Oversight and chairs that committee’s Children and Families Subcommittee.
+She is also a member of the House Judiciary Committee, the House Education Committee, and the House Veterans’ Affairs Committee.

 Representative Casimiro, who was born on June 21, 1962, is married to Richard Casimiro and they reside in North Kingstown.